 - Trying to cut back or stop drinking but being unable to do so

-- Gotten hurt more than once while drinking
+- Getting hurt more than once while drinking

-- Experiencing a tolerance for alcohol that causes one to drink more than they used to in order to experience the same effects
+- Experiencing a tolerance for alcohol that causes one to drink larger amounts to experience the same effects

-- Experiencing health problems associated with one’s drinking and continuing to drink
+- Experiencing health problems associated with one’s drinking but continuing to drink anyway

 - Spending a lot of time drinking and recovering from it